Is Walking A Good Activity For People With Back Pain?

 And when I say walk briskly I mean walking with enough pace to get the aerobic benefits but not so fast that you'll be out of breath.

-So if you are walking so fast that you can't talk at the same time slow down a touch.
+So if you find you're walking so fast that you can't talk at the same time slow down a touch.

 Also when you are starting out try to walk on flat surfaces only.